 The over consumption of energy and the impact of greenhouse-gas emissions is a particular challenge for many rail schemes: 90% of the fuel used in transport is oil-based and 50% of the oil produced worldwide is consumed by the transport sector.
 These issues directly affect the railway industry, and we tirelessly seek to reduce our clients’ reliance on non-renewable energy sources.

-WSP is a member of the US Green Building Council and a sponsor of the widely used Leadership in Energy and Environmental Design (LEED) sustainability rating system.
+WSP is a gold leaf member of the UK Green Building Council and a sponsor of the widely used Leadership in Energy and Environmental Design (LEED) sustainability rating system.
 We have LEED accredited professionals around the world, as well as professionals accredited in other rating systems, such as the Building Research Establishment Environmental Assessment Method (BREEAM), the Royal Institution of Chartered Surveyors’ SKA Rating System for refurbishment, and the WELL Building Standard.

-Some of the methods we use to incorporate sustainability into rail transport facilities include:
+Some of the methods we use to incorporate sustainability into rail transport schemes include: